aspect-extensions/run/README.md

-A replacement for the 'bazel run' command.
+A replacement for the 'bazel run' command. and stuff

 Why?